Cloud-Innovation-Partners/cloudtdms/docs/providers.md

 1. **boolean :** Generates a `boolean` value `true/false`, you can provide custom values instead of `default` value using `set_val` attribute.

+    + *set_val* : takes a pair of words delimited by `/` as a value, word left of the `/` will be used as a value for true and word right of the `/` will be used as a false value

     *syntax*:
     ```json
     {"field_name" : "status", "type" : "basics.boolean", "set_val": "1/0"}